 Looking for a probiotic you can trust and that actually helps improve your gut?
 Seed is by far the best I’ve found and the only one I plan to purchase from now on.
 Here’s why.
 In addition to the science behind Seed Probiotics and how it’s improved my gut, I also really love the convenience.
 More on all of that in this post!
-When you buy Seed, use this link with promo code TERI to get 15% off your first month!
+When you buy Seed, use this link with promo code TERI to get 15% off your first month of a subscription!

 Two years ago, I was listening to a Rich Roll podcast about a probiotics company named Seed.
 I’ve been taking probiotics for years, but have always brand hopped, never really sure if I was getting a “good” probiotic.
 After listening to the podcast, I immediately signed up for Seed monthly shipments.
 What struck me the most is how much research and data they have around their specific probiotic strains, something lacking with other brands.